IkeYeek/m1-PaP/README.md

 > *Instructions on how to build and run each branch will be added here soon.
 Feel free to contact me or open an issue if you need help in the meantime!*

 </details>

+> **License & Disclaimer**
+> Code is provided “as is” for educational use only.
+You may reference it, but **do not copy**—especially if you’re also at Uni Bordeaux (they definitly will get your ass and I won't do shit about it)!
+Instead, once again, ask me, still got a little bit of free time in my life!